Install on Solaris

 instance=overwrite.
 This will prevent the upgrade from creating a second

 instance=quit).
 For information about the

 instance parameter, see the Solaris man page (

 man -s4 admin).

-To upgrade Splunk using the system's default package installation file, use the same command line as you would for a fresh install.
+To upgrade Splunk Enterprise using the system's default package installation file, use the same command line as you would for a fresh install.

 pkgadd -d ./splunk_product_name.pkg

-You will be prompted to overwrite any changed files, answer yes to every one.
+The installer prompts you to overwrite any changed files, answer yes to every one.

 To upgrade using a custom configuration file, type: